 Isothermal Titration Calorimetry | ITC

+Interactions between biomolecules or macromolecules like proteins, nucleic acids, or lipids are essential for all cellular processes.
+The characterization of interactions between biomolecules is thus an important task in basic and applied life science, as well as in the pharmaceutical and biotech industry.
 Every interaction between two molecules generates or absorbs heat, depending on the thermodynamic nature of the interaction.
-This heat change is measured in isothermal titration calorimentry (ITC) by titrating one interaction partner (usually present in a syringe) to the other interaction partner (usually present in a reaction cell).
-From the raw heat pulses binding isotherms are derived that deliver comprehensive information of the affinity, stoichiometry, and thermodynamics of molecular interactions.
+This heat change is measured in Isothermal Titration Calorimetry (ITC) by titrating one interaction partner (usually present in a syringe) to the other interaction partner (usually present in a reaction cell).
+From the raw heat pulses, binding isotherms are derived that deliver comprehensive information of the affinity, stoichiometry, and thermodynamics of molecular interactions.

-ITC is widely used for quantifying binding affinity, for drug candidate selection, optimization, and validation, for measuring thermodynamics of molecular interactions, for confirmation of binding targets in small-molecule drug-discovery, for determination of binding specificity, or for validation of IC50 and EC50 values.
+ITC is widely used for quantifying binding affinity, for drug development (candidate optimization and validation), for measuring thermodynamics of molecular interactions, for confirmation of binding targets in small-molecule drug-discovery, for determination of binding specificity, or for validation of IC50 and EC50 values.

 In order to determine the heat released or absorbed during molecular binding events an ITC apparatus comprises two coin-shaped cells: A reference cell, which is usually filled with water and a sample cell, which contains one of the two interaction partners.
 The two cells are kept at the same constant temperature so that the temperature difference (ΔT) is zero.
 Heat changes due to binding events in the sample cell are registered by the device by measuring the differential power (DP) that is required to maintain a temperature difference of zero between the sample and the reference cell.
 For example, in the case of an exothermic binding event, heat is released inside the sample cell and the heating power required to keep the sample cell at the predefined fixed temperature is lower than that for the reference cell.
 The other interaction partner (often called the ligand) is titrated into the sample cell via a rotating syringe, typically in aliquots of 0.5 to 2 µL.
 Each injection leads to a heat change in the sample cell, which is recorded as a heat pulse (see Figure 2).
 The heat pulses are integrated over time to generate a titration curve that related the heat (kcal/mol of injected ligand) to the molar ratio (amount of titrated interaction partner relative to amount of interaction partner in the sample cell).
 Fitting the resulting isotherm to different binding models (e.g. 1:1 binding) yields the thermodynamic parameters described above.